A Soldier's Story: Lieutenant Colonel Nola Gladys. Forrest

 Later, she led the detail of nurses into the liberation of Santo Thomas, taking over the care of the POW soldiers and nurses.

-Lieutenant Colonel Nola Forrest retired from the army on September 30, 1946, and lived in the D.C. area until her death on July 30, 1999, at the ripe age of 99.
+Lieutenant Colonel Nola Forrest retired from the army on September 30, 1946, and lived in the D.C. area until her death on July 30, 1999 and rests at Arlington.

 Her life is memorialized in the book "Fearless Presence: The Story of Lieutenant Colonel Nola Forrest, who led the Army Nurses Through Heat, Rain, Mud, and Enemy Fire in WWII" by Eleanor Stoddard.